Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

-I explained that Human computer software and hardware are prone to crashing, or to losing battery power, and other unexpected failures — there he sighed with sympathy, for
+I explained that Human computer software and hardware are prone to crashing, or to losing battery power, and other unexpected failures — there she sighed with sympathy, for
-Houyhnhnms were just as frustrated as Humans with how unreliable their computers were.
+Houyhnhnms (pronounced "Hunams") were just as frustrated as Humans with how unreliable their computers were.
 I continued that the solution universally adopted for Human computer systems was therefore that Humans had to explicitly _save_ each file for its contents to be later recoverable in the event of such a crash.